1V-HATER/1V-HATER/README.md

  </p>

   <p align=center>
-The name is just for sillies i love being silly and whimsy guys do NOT take this seriously
+My user is just for sillies i love being silly and whimsy guys do NOT take this seriously
  </p>

   <p align=center>